 “Founders and investors typically seek a path to liquidity, i.e. sale or IPO.
 Strategic investors typically seek a path to control.
 So there is a potential misalignment of objectives, and founders have to be careful about creating impediments to the liquidity event, such as providing the strategic investor a blocking right or a “last look” benefit.
 If the founder isn’t able to resist these rights altogether, then they should at the least look to define events that they won’t apply to — such as any sale with a 5x return.”

 Acquisition is usually preceded by a business relationship whereby the corporate organization is a customer of the startup, but a customer with increasingly stronger ties over time.
 The startup’s value creation and value creation trajectory become clearer as both parties fall deeper into bed with one another, culminating in a wedding day acquisition.
-Daniel Kan, co-founder of Cruise Automation, a company that sold to GM for reportedly north of $1 billion this year, said: “It’s definitely a benefit to having strategic investors.
+Daniel Kan, co-founder of Cruise Automation, a company that sold to GM for reportedly north of $1 billion in 2016, said: “It’s definitely a benefit to having strategic investors.
 Whenever you are easing you have to tell the story on why your company is going to be the next Apple or Google.
 Having people in your industry showing their support through their wallet will go a long way towards telling that story.”

 Problems may arise when a strategic investor does not elect to buy a startup in which it has already invested.
 This can create bad signaling for other potential strategic acquirers as a competitor will wonder why the strategic investor didn’t want to buy — what’s wrong with the business?
 The prevailing thought becomes: “They obviously know more about the company than I do, so there must be something wrong with it if they’re not buying, therefore neither will I.”